Professional Development for Schools and Districts in Northern California

 Custom Professional Development

-The mandatory prerequisites for the Custom Professional Development are the Making Math Real: Overview, and Content Methodology Courses K-12.
+The mandatory prerequisites for the Custom Professional Development are the Making Math Real: Overview, K-12, and Content Methodology Courses K-12.
 However, it is possible to begin the Custom Professional Development after the completion of one or more Content Methodology Courses K-12.

 Goals and Outcomes: